Takashiidobe/notes/src/books/the-seven-habits-of-highly-effective-people.md

 Courage, Justice, Patience, Industry, Simplicity, Modesty, and the Golden Rule.

-Values are what people remember \-- \"what you are shouts so loudly in my ears that I cannot hear what you say.\"
+Values are what people remember -- "what you are shouts so loudly in my ears that I cannot hear what you say."

-\"For every thousand hacking at the leaves of evil, there is one striking at the root.\" Prefer subtance over style.
+"For every thousand hacking at the leaves of evil, there is one striking at the root."
+Prefer subtance over style.

 ## Habit 1: Be Proactive